terrytangyuan/autoplotly/README.md

 This R package provides functionalities to automatically generate interactive visualizations for many popular statistical results supported by [ggfortify](https://github.com/sinhrks/ggfortify) package with [plotly.js](https://plot.ly) and [ggplot2](http://ggplot2.tidyverse.org/) style.
-The generated plot can also be easily extended using ggplot2 syntax while keeping the plot interactive.
+The generated visualizations can also be easily extended using ggplot2 syntax while staying interactive.

 ## Installation